abrartarafder/ttc-map/README.md

 # TTC Interactive Website

-This folder contains a small static website for exploring TTC stops and historical network metrics.
+This repo contains a small static website for exploring TTC stops and historical network metrics.
 The site is made from one HTML file and one generated JavaScript data file.

 ## Files